library(igraph)

 27 Wiley Lauren Mason 29 39 1

-I can also plot these.
-To do so, I make an object with the name ‘Wiley’ and then make an ego graph based on that name only.
+Rather than just capturing these, we can also plot these connections.
+To do so, we return to the make_ego_graph() function and make an object with only Wiley’s ego network.
 The [[1]] simply tells R to get only the first one in the list that make_ego_graph() creates.
 In this case, Wiley.
 Using the “order = 1” option, you are selecting to gather Wiley’s immediate neighbours (known as a first order ego network).

 Wiley <- "Wiley"